 Bullying is something no child, teen or adult should ever have to face, yet each year millions of people are subjected to physical and verbal harassment.

-The team of attorneys at O’Connor, Acciani & Levy are dedicated to pursuing justice for those who have been the victims of schoolyard or workplace bullying.
+The Cincinnati schoolyard & workplace bullying lawyers at O’Connor, Acciani & Levy are dedicated to pursuing justice for those who have been the victims of mistreatment.
 Our lawyers understand how these situations impact the victim and their family.

 With more than 100 years of legal experienced, you can rest assured you have chosen a legal team with the professionalism, knowledge, and dedication necessary to solve your legal problems.